-Non disclosure of beneficial ownership to Registered Agents is enabled by the secrecy provision of the International Trusts legislation No obligation to disclose beneficial ownership information to the competent authorities without a warrant from the court or the FSSU stating the direct purpose of for the request to inspect individual file Trusts created within the sector are usually well layered so that beneficial ownership is not easily discerned customer identification data to be easily verified. • Also, given that any compulsory International Business Companies Act to provide for a valid certificate of compliance to be issued by the Director of Financial Services to IBCs licenced to undertake banking, insurance and or mutual fund business.
-International Cooperation 35.Conventions NC Palermo and Terrorist Financing Conventions have not been ratified.
-No Anti-Terrorism Act UNSCR not fully implemented. otherwise become a party to and fully implement the Conventions which relate particularly to the Palermo Convention, Terrorist Financing Convention, Suppression of FT and UNSCRs relating to terrorism. • Implement the legal frameworks for these conventions - in particular, enact its Anti-Terrorism Act.
+Non disclosure of beneficial ownership to Registered Agents is enabled by the secrecy provision of the International Trusts legislation No obligation to disclose beneficial ownership information to the competent authorities without a warrant from the court or the FSSU stating the direct purpose of for the request to inspect individual file Trusts created within the sector are usually well layered so that beneficial ownership is not easily discerned and control information so as to allow customer identification data to be easily verified.
+Also, given that any compulsory power for the purpose of obtaining relevant information would have to originate from the exercise of the Court's powers or FSSU in auditing the Registered Agent, there appears to be no guarantees that the information would be provided.
+Notably, no attempts have been made via the Courts to instill this compulsory power.
+Hence, attempts at Court action is recommended as a means of improving the effectiveness of the FSSU to obtain relevant information International Business Companies Act to provide for a valid certificate of compliance to be issued by the Director of Financial Services to IBCs licenced to undertake banking, insurance and or mutual fund business.
+International Co- operation 35.Conventions NC Palermo and Terrorist Financing Conventions have not been ratified.
+No Anti-Terrorism Act UNSCR not fully implemented.
+St. Lucia needs to sign and ratify or otherwise become a party to and fully implement the Conventions which relate particularly to the Palermo Convention, Terrorist Financing Convention, Suppression of FT and UNSCRs relating to terrorism.
+Implement the legal frameworks for these conventions - in particular, enact its Anti-Terrorism Act.
 The convention on trans national organised crime has been approved for ratification by Cabinet who have further advised on implementing legislation for the convention.
-The Convention is given the force of law through the enactment of the MLPA, Counter-Trafficking Act No. 7 of 2010 and the Criminal Code (Amendment) Act No. 2 of 2010.
+The Convention is given the force of law through the enactment of the MLPA, Counter- Trafficking Act No. 7 of 2010 and the Criminal Code (Amendment) Act No. 2 of 2010.
 Cabinet has considered the Convention on Corruption for its ratification.
 The Anti-Terrorism Act has been implemented.